 Lists of hash values may become prohibitively long.
 It is discouraged to provide long lists of objects on discovery.
-Therefore, it is recommended that details about management objects are discovered following the RESTCONF protocol.
-The YANG module information is stored in the "ietf-yang-library" module [I-D.ietf-netconf-restconf].
+Therefore, it is recommended that details about management objects are discovered by reading the YANG module information stored in the "ietf-yang-library" module [I-D.ietf-netconf-restconf].
 The resource "/mg/mod.uri" is used to retrieve the location of the YANG module library.

-Since many constrained servers within a deployment are likely to be similar, the module list can be stored locally on each server, or remotely on a different server.
+The module list can be stored locally on each server, or remotely on a different server.
+The latter is advised when the deployment of many servers are identical.

 '''

 Local in example.com server:

 REQ: GET example.com/mg/mod.uri

 RES: 2.05 Content (Content-Format: application/cbor)

-{

 "mod.uri" : "example.com/mg/modules"

-}

 Remote in example-remote-server:

 REQ: GET example.com/mg/mod.uri

 RES: 2.05 Content (Content-Format: application/cbor)

-{

 "moduri" : "example-remote-server.com/mg/group17/modules"

-}

 '''